zulfiansyah404/Algeo02-21011/README.md

 ## Setup
 1. Clone this repository.
-2. Make sure that you have installed all the dependencies(python, numpy, cv2).
+2. Make sure that you have installed all the dependencies(python, numpy, cv2, Pillow).
+3. `pip install numpy`
+4. `pip install opencv-python`
+5. `pip install Pillow`
-3. Run the app.
+6. Run the app.